 Imposter syndrome is one of the worst traits to carry into an interview.
 So, just like you’d be comfortable letting a bad-fit prospect go, enter every interview with the confidence to let this job go if it’s not the right fit for you.

-Nail your Next Sales Job Interview
+Nail Your Next Sales Job Interview

-While it’s impossible to anticipate every sales job interview question that could be asked, these examples should prepare you for the most important ones and any derivatives that come from them.
+Of course, careful preparation is also key.
+While it’s impossible to anticipate every sales job interview question that could be asked, the examples I’ve shared in this post should prepare you for the most common ones, as well as any derivatives that come from them.

 Editor’s note: This post was originally published in October 2018 and has been updated for comprehensiveness.